maxrh/sashiko-pattern-designer/TECHNICAL_SPEC.md

 #### When Drawing a Line:

+**Line Direction (Anchor Point):**
+- If start point is outside artboard and end point is inside, the line is automatically reversed
+- This ensures the "anchor" (start point) is always inside the artboard for pattern lines
+- Improves data integrity and normalization behavior

 **Repeat Mode ON + Line touches artboard:**
+- If needed, swap start/end so start is inside artboard bounds
 - Normalize START point by subtracting tile offset: `startGridX - (startTileX * patternGridSize)`
 - Calculate dx/dy offset from start to end
 - Apply offset to normalized start to get end: `normalizedStart + dx`